 Check out this guide for Highlighted Farm Service Agency Programs for Small-Scale or diversified Farmers and Ranchers [PDF link] put together by National Center for Appropriate Technology and Community Food Agriculture Coalition.

-See The Carrot Project’s list of Farm Financing Options for smaller and alternative farm operations.
+See The Carrot Project’s list of Farm Financing Options and Loan Programs for smaller and alternative farm operations.
 Most resources listed are targeted to New England farmers, however the list provides an outline of the different type of financing options available in regions across the country.

 Not finding what you need?
 Request one-on-one assistance from our Farmer Services team, by filling out our Online Request for Assistance form or by calling 1-800-FARM-AID (1-800-327-6243).
 Farm Aid staff are happy to listen and help you however we can.